Would you like the chance to study freshwater mussels? Program applications for Android? Develop rooftop car racks?

 Student Eligibility Requirements

-1. Has not been selected as an ASE intern before.
+1. Has not been an ASE intern before.
 A student may only have one ASE internship during their high school career.
 This is to ensure that more students are able to participate in the ASE program.

 3. Interested in pursuing a career in math and science, motivated to learn, and prepared to participate in a professional environment.